 Parents decide to enroll their children in home school programs for a variety of reasons.
-Some feel their child needs the small structured environment of home, some do not want their child exposed to the standardized requirements of a public school, some are needing to avoid social situations or it could be that the child is involved in an activity that requires them to have an extremely flexible schedule.
+Some feel their child needs the small, structured environment of home, some do not want their child exposed to the standardized requirements of a public school, some are wanting to avoid social situations or it could be that the child is involved in an activity that requires them to have an extremely flexible schedule.

 If you believe your home-schooled child has a learning disorder, you have the right to seek an evaluation and services from your local public school district.
 The level of responsibility that the school district has for providing special education services to eligible home-schooled students depends on whether the IEP team determines that services should be provided.